Kirbstomper/Kirbstomper/README.md

 - 👋 Hi, I’m @Kirbstomper
 - 👀 I’m interested in backend web technologies, game development, and wanting to pilot giant robots
-- 🌱 I’m currently learning how to ride a motorcycle!
+- 🌱 I’m currently learning how to be an software architect!

 <!---
 Kirbstomper/Kirbstomper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.